-Fastned may be unable to successfully execute its growth strategy in existing markets and expanding into additional markets such as France, which could have a material adverse effect on Fastned's business, results of operations and prospects.
+Fastned may be unable to successfully execute its growth strategy in existing markets and expand into additional markets, which could have a material adverse effect on Fastned's business, results of operations and prospects.

-Fastned's strategy is based on the belief that there is an enormous growth opportunity for fast charging services in Europe, starting in key countries such as the Netherlands, Germany, the United Kingdom, Belgium, Switzerland and France.
+Fastned's strategy is based on the belief that there is an enormous growth opportunity for fast charging services in Europe, starting in key countries such as the Netherlands, Germany, the United Kingdom, Belgium, France and Switzerland.
 This opportunity is created by the rapidly growing numbers of BEVs in these countries.
-Part of this strategy includes continued growth in its current markets such as the Netherlands, Germany, the United Kingdom, Belgium and Switzerland and expansion into new markets where it currently has no presence, such as France.
+Part of this strategy includes continued growth in its current markets such as the Netherlands, Germany, the United Kingdom, Belgium, France and Switzerland and expansion into new markets where it currently has no presence.
 See "Business - Strategy".
 The growth and expansion of the business requires a high amount of (financial) investments and may also place significant demands on management's ability to control such growth and Fastned's business operations as well as its ability to locate and hire employees with sufficient qualifications to staff new locations and its ability to find reliable third party suppliers.
 New markets in which Fastned has little or no experience may show a slower growth of BEVs than predicted, present competitive conditions that are more difficult to predict or customer demands that are more difficult to satisfy or predict than the markets in which it currently operates.
-New markets which Fastned intends to develop, such as France, are currently at an early stage of development.
-The growth of new BEV registrations in all markets outside the Netherlands (where Fastned is a lready active or plans to be active in) is currently below the growth in the Netherlands.
 The Fastned brand, which has been a strength of the Company, may not be recognised in new markets.
-Fastned may also incur higher costs from entering new markets due to other expenses being difficult to predict, including regulatory and legal framework changes and country-specific project adjustments, for example due to Brexit.
+Fastned may also incur higher costs from entering new markets due to other expenses being difficult to predict, including regulatory and legal framework changes and country-specific project adjustments.
 If Fastned fails to implement its growth strategy successfully, Fastned's business, results of operations, and prospects could be materially adversely affected.
 See interdependence with risk "- Fastned operates in a market that could become increasingly competitive".
 If the market in which Fastned operates becomes increasingly competitive, this may have the effect that Fastned will be less successful in executing its growth strategy in existing markets and expanding into additional markets.
 If this risk materialises, this can lead to Fastned being unable to successfully execute its growth strategy in turn this could result in lower margins or in a loss of market share and may thus have a material adverse effect on Fastned's business, results of operations and prospects.